rweather/system80-restoration/README.md

 * [System 80 Power Supply](schematics/System_80_Power_Supply/PDF/System_80_Power_Supply.pdf)
 * [System 80 Keyboard](schematics/System_80_Keyboard/PDF/System_80_Keyboard.pdf)

+## Expansion options

+I designed a [Memory Cartridge](memory_cartridge.md) for the System 80 that plugs into the expanion bus.
+It provides either 32K of extra RAM, or 16K of RAM plus 16K of EEPROM.

 ## Adapting the schematic

 In theory the KiCad schematics could be modernised and then laid out on